inpanel/inpanel-webserver/README.md

-# inwebserver
+# inpanel-webserver
-A Lightweight Web Framework in Python
+the InPanel Web Server